cse-sim/cse/doc/src/records/rsys.md

   ----------- ----------------- ------------- -------------- -----------------
               PSC, BPM          PSC           No             constant

+**rsAdjForFanHt=*NOYESCH***

+Fan heat adjustment with two options Yes or no. Yes: fanHtRtd derived from rsFanTy and removed from capacity and input values.
+No: no rated fan heat adjustments.

 **rsElecMtr=*mtrName***

 Name of METER object, if any, by which system’s electrical energy use is recorded (under appropriate end uses).